MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/support-remote-work-with-teams.md

 1. Make sure your employees have adequate internet access and bandwidth for Teams.
 Use the guidance in [Prepare your organization's network for Teams](prepare-network.md) to learn how to do this.
   - Limited bandwidth can affect audio quality in Teams meetings.
 To ensure the best meeting experience under low-bandwidth conditions, encourage users to limit video and use PSTN for calls and meeting audio.

-  - If you need help troubleshooting or fixing problems with call or meeting quality, follow the guidance in [Known issue: Dialing into Skype for Business/Teams conference IDs](#known-issue-dialing-into-skype-for-business-or-teams-conference-ids) at the bottom of this article.
+  - If you need help troubleshooting or fixing problems with call or meeting quality, follow the guidance in [Known issue - China: Dialing into Skype for Business/Teams conference IDs](#known-issue---china-dialing-into-skype-for-business-or-teams-conference-ids) at the bottom of this article.

 2. [Send out links to training](enduser-training.md) to help your employees get the most out of Teams.